-Maximize 2045 Environmental Justice Analysis
+Resilience 2050 Environmental Justice Analysis

-Based on information received at the September 2018 Environmental Justice workshop, BMC staff looked at additional performance measures related to accessibility and mobility as part of the EJ analysis for Maximize2045.
-Staff analyzed these performance measures under two scenarios: (1) 2045 Existing and Committed Scenario, which included all projects that are already in progress or that have committed funds and schedules in the 2020-2023 time frame and (2) 2045 Preferred Alternative Scenario, which included all projects from the Existing and Committed Scenario as well as projects in the Maximize2045 Preferred Alternative.
-Staff analyzed the impacts on EJ and non-EJ Transportation Analysis Zones (TAZs) for the following measures by both auto and transit:
+BMC staff added additional performance measures related to accessibility and mobility as part of the EJ analysis for the prior LRTP, Maximize2045.
+These updates were based on information received at an Environmental Justice workshop attended by BMC staff.
+Staff replicated this EJ analysis for Resilience 2050.
+The analysis compared the potential impacts on EJ and non-EJ Transportation Analysis Zones (TAZs) for two scenarios: (1) 2050 Existing and Committed Scenario, which included all projects that are already in progress or that have committed funds and schedules in the 2024-2027 time frame and (2) 2050 Preferred Alternative Scenario, which included all projects from the Existing and Committed Scenario as well as projects in the Resilience 2050 Preferred Alternative.
+Staff analyzed the potential impacts on EJ and non-EJ TAZs for the following measures by both auto and transit:

 - average number of jobs accessible

 - average number of shopping opportunities accessible

 - average commute time

 - average travel time for shopping purposes

-- average travel time to closest hospital
+- · average travel time to closest hospital

 - percent of population close to a supermarket

 - percent of population close to a hospital

 - percent of population close to a college or university

-The EJ analysis of Maximize2045 showed that the surface transportation investments in the Preferred Alternative should not have disproportionate effects on EJ TAZs.
+The EJ analysis of Resilience 2050 showed that the surface transportation investments in the preferred alternative should not have disproportionate effects on persons living in EJ TAZs.

-Maximize 2045 Public Outreach and Engagement
+Resilience 2050 Public Outreach and Engagement

-Throughout the 2-year process to develop Maximize2045, the BRTB shared information through publishing flyers and e-newsletters as well as through providing links on the BMC website that people could use to follow Maximize2045 on Twitter and Facebook.
+Throughout the 2-year process to develop Resilience 2050, the BRTB shared information through publishing flyers and e-newsletters as well as through providing links on the BMC website that people could use to follow Resilience 2050 on Twitter and Facebook.
 In addition, the BRTB provided the public with opportunities to comment on draft goals and implementation strategies, share ideas about critical future trends and possible future conditions, submit project ideas, attend public meetings, and give feedback throughout the process.
+New to the process this cycle is the use of PublicInput.com along with a monthly series of white papers on LRTP topics including climate change and resilience, emerging technologies, demographic trends, active transportation and transit, the financial forecast and the project scoring methodology.

-The BRTB made the draft Maximize2045 available to the public for review and comment for a 45-day period from May 9 through June 18, 2019.
+The BRTB made the draft Resilience 2050 available to the public for review and comment for a 35-day period from May 17 through June 20, 2023.
 Staff held public open house meetings in each jurisdiction and an online virtual meeting to present information and accept input/comments.
-The BRTB also posted the draft Maximize2045 online along with a map of projects and advertised in 14 newspapers and online sites.
-The BRTB addressed public comments in preparing the final version of Maximize2045.
+The BRTB also posted the draft Resilience 2050 online along with a map of projects and advertised in 13 outlets, including print, radio and digital platforms.
+The BRTB addressed public comments in preparing the final version of Resilience 2050.